 Additionally, a series of three online engagements were held across November and December.
 These explored the recovery and future of inner Melbourne and how the suburbs interact with it; emerging economies and the jobs of the future and social cohesion in Melbourne's suburbs.

 You can read more about these engagements, and watch recordings of the panel discussions, by visiting the 2021 Flagship Engagements webpage.

-In the context of the coronavirus (COVID-19) pandemic, the partnership moved engagements online to ensure community voices from the inner south-east continued to be safely heard by government.
+In the context of the coronavirus (COVID-19) pandemic, the Partnership moved engagements online to ensure community voices from the west continued to be safely heard by government.
 The partnership sought input on the impacts of the pandemic and what recovery can look like.